 GeneCards Summary for GAD2 Gene

 GAD2 (Glutamate Decarboxylase 2) is a Protein Coding gene.
-Diseases associated with GAD2 include stiff-person syndrome and diabetes mellitus, insulin-dependent.
+Diseases associated with GAD2 include stiff-person syndrome and autoimmune polyglandular syndrome type 2.
 Among its related pathways are Metabolism and Butanoate metabolism.
 GO annotations related to this gene include protein heterodimerization activity and carboxy-lyase activity.
 An important paralog of this gene is DDC.

 UniProtKB/Swiss-Prot for GAD2 Gene

 Catalyzes the production of GABA.